Upgrading NeoVim Config with Kickstart.nvim

 What I like about Kickstart.nvim

-Here are some reasons why I like Kickstart:
+Here are why I like Kickstart:

 • Lua-based config files